Per Uhlén Group

 Uhlén lab's homepage.

-The lab is located in the Retzius laboratories at Karolinska Institutet's campus.
-To study cell signaling events in living cells, tissue, and animals we are applying various imaging techniques, such as ratiometric ion concentration measurements, confocal microscopy, and 2-photon laser scanning microscopy.
+The lab is located on the 6th floor of the Biomedicum research building at the Karolinska Institutet's north campus in Solna.
+To study cell signaling events in living cells, tissue, and animals we are applying various imaging techniques, such as fluorescence microscopy, confocal microscopy, 2-photon laser scanning microscopy, and light-sheet microscopy.
 All imaging setups are available in our laboratory.
 The unit is well-equipped in a highly vibrant research community with substantial resources and excellent core facilities.

 Post-doctoral positions are currently available for self-motivated individuals to study the role of calcium signaling in mammalian signal transduction at the Karolinska Institute, Sweden.